extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

 This is a reference documentation organized around key usecases as outlined below.
 These can be used as independent workflows, or tied together to form more complex workflows.
 They can be manually triggered, or they can be tied to :doc:`sensors </sensors>` using rules.

+All actions and workflows return a boolean True/False to indicate success or failure of the run.
+Some actions, workflows return additional variables which are documented in the corresponding section.

 .. note::
     Content is still being added to this section